Last updated: November 10, 2025

 AC Induction or DC Brushed Motor?

-For the nerds (like me) among the readers, I had AI generate an article about various motor types that can be found in electronics like dough mixers.
+For the nerds (like me) among the readers, I had AI generate responses about various motor types that can be found in electronics, such as dough mixers.

 https://www.sacramento-sourdough.com/the-difference-between-an-ac-induction-motor-and-a-dc-brushed-motor

-This informative table of mixer specs is a work in progress and is in no particular intended order.
-Some manufacturers of spiral mixers offer models of various sizes for different markets, some with a fixed bowl and breaker bar, others with a tilting head.
-The advised dough capacity is usually for dough at around 60% hydration.
+This informative table of mixer specs is my work in progress, unconfirmed by manufacturers, and is in no particular order.
+Some manufacturers of spiral mixers offer models of various sizes for different markets, with some featuring a fixed bowl and breaker bar, while others have a tilting head.
+Their advised dough capacity is usually for dough at around 60% hydration.

 MixerMotorTransmissionBowl/Mixer Capacity